tim-munuhe/tim-munuhe.github.io/_posts/2021-05-1-Mesh-FluidPM-Plot.md

 With the fluid and porous medium objects created, we can find the pressures and flow velocities within the domain at the points specified by the mesh.
 While we can do something similar to the direct calculation in in the first blog post, let's create methods so that the functions are tied to the specific objects.
 This connects the equations to the specific parts of the problem more directly.

 Since the porous medium is homogeneous, we can assume that the pressure distribution in the porous medium is linear, with the boundary conditions in the case corresponding to the inlet and outlet pressures.
-Then, we can code a very simple pressure calculation method for the fluid below the instantiation, represented by the p_lin function in the fluid class above:
+Then, we can code a very simple pressure calculation method for the fluid below the instantiation, represented by the <code class="language-python">p_lin(mesh)</code> method in the fluid class above:

 ```
 print('Initial Pressure:',fl1.p[0:4])